 All HSE records are to be retained and archived in accordance with the SCEE quality management system requirements.
 As a minimum all records are to be scanned on to the project folder on SharePoint and maintained for the life of the project plus retention periods determined by record management procedures and / or in accordance with requirements determined by legislation.
+Some records are saved electronically within the application e.g. incident reports, hazard reports, inspections.

-Refer: SCEE-BS-PC-PRO-0007 SCEE Project Data Numbering Procedure SCEE-BS-PC-LIS-0004 SCEE Project Documents Overview
+Refer: SCEE-BS-PC-PRO-0007 SCEE Project Data Numbering Procedure

+SCEE-BS-PC-LIS-0004 SCEE Project Documents Overview